 Vienna was an unparalleled center of arts and sciences for a good portion of the last couple of centuries, but it is two musical geniuses that are most frequently identified with the city (you will hardly ever make a few hundred steps in the city center without being offered tickets to a concert that invariably includes their work).
 One is actually a native Salzburger, Wolfgang Amadeus Mozart, whose monument stands in Burggarten.

 The other is the maestro of waltzes, Johann Strauss Jr. His monument is one of the most visited points in Stadtpark and all of Vienna.

 The soaring towers of Rathaus are yet another signature Viennese sight.

 The Parliament stands out as one of the few Classic Revival grand buildings in the city full of Baroque.

 The Athena fountain in front of the building was erected in 1902, good twenty years after the palace had been completed.

-Michaelerplatz and Hofburg.
+A perspective of Michaelerplatz and Hofburg.

-There are several museums and points of interest in Hofburg, including royal apartments, Spanish riding school, the Imperial Library, and the Royal Treasury.
+There are several museums and points of interest in Hofburg, including royal apartments, the Spanish riding school, the Imperial Library, and the Royal Treasury.
 The latter offers what is among the most impressive displays of its kind anywhere in the world.
 Here are a couple of glimpses.